 Tax, Tag and Title

 A licensed dealer is required to apply for a tag and title within 30 days, during which the buyer will be issued a temporary paper tag.
 It is a violation of Florida Statutes for a dealer to issue a second temporary tag.
-Consumers should report issues receiving their tag and title immediately by faxing or mailing form HSMV 84901 to a regional Division of Motorist Services’ office, found on page 2 of the form.
+Consumers should report issues receiving their tag and title immediately by faxing or mailing form HSMV 84901 to your nearest regional Division of Motorist Services’ office, found on page 2 of the form.

 Florida law requires that all vehicles registered in the state be insured.
 Without proof of insurance, the dealer cannot complete the transfer of title and registration to the buyer.